What help can you get if you can’t pay your important bills and debts?

 But councils are very fast to take action if you ignore council tax debt.
 They get through the legal processes much faster than other creditors and use bailiffs more often.

-Ofgem has brought in new rules that should help people who can’t afford their energy bills this winter.
+Ofgem has brought in new rules that should help people who can’t afford their energy bills.
 It says:

 Contact your supplier as soon as you can if you are worried about paying your energy bills.
 Suppliers must work with you to agree on a payment plan you can afford under Ofgem rules.
 This includes reviewing a plan you have agreed before.

-Talk to your supplier and explain if your income has dropped because of coronavirus and ask if you can pay a bill over a longer period.
+Talk to your supplier and ask if you can pay arrears over a longer period.
 It’s important to say if people in your household have health problems.
 If you are having deductions through a prepayment meter for existing debts, ask if the deductions can be reduced or halted for the next few months.

 Water companies can offer payment breaks, extended payment plans and schemes that can reduce the amount you have to pay if you are on a low income.
 Contact your water company and see what help there is.